cw/illustrator-aiv8-exporter/README.md

 # Illustrator AI version 8 Exporter

 Exporting AI version 8 from Illustrator is a slow, laborious process&mdash;this script fixes that.
 The script doesn't waste your time with GUI or settings you'll never use.
 You just run the script, select a location to export and you have your AIs.
-We love the concept behind [Generator](http://blogs.adobe.com/photoshopdotcom/2013/09/introducing-adobe-generator-for-photoshop-cc.html) and this script takes a strong cue from it.
 The script exports any layer, group or path named with the `.AIv8` extension.

+## Credit

+This script was forked from [Illustrator SVG Exporter](https://github.com/iconic/illustrator-svg-exporter) and uses the same conventions.

 ## Installation